msttim/zephyr_esp32/doc/services/logging/index.rst

    		LOG_INSTANCE_PTR_INIT(log, foo, _name)          \
    	}

-Note that when logging is disabled logging instance and pointer to that instance are not created.
+Note that when logging is disabled, the logging instance and pointer to that instance are not created.

 In order to use the instance logging API in a source file, a compile-time log